Katherine Mims Crocker

 Areas of Specialization

-Federal Courts; Civil-Rights Litigation; Constitutional Law; State and Local Government Law; Property Law
+Federal Courts; Civil-Rights Litigation; Constitutional Law; State and Local Government Law; Civil Procedure; Property Law

 Representative Professional Activities and Achievements

-Professor Crocker joined the faculty of William & Mary Law School in 2019.
-Her scholarship concentrates on federal courts, civil-rights litigation, and structural constitutional law, and she has a special interest in areas where those fields intersect with state and local-government law and property law.
-Professor Crocker has published scholarship in the Duke Law Journal, the Florida Law Review, the Georgia Law Review, the Michigan Law Review, the Notre Dame Law Review, and the Virginia Law Review.
-Her work has been cited in an opinion from the Supreme Court of the United States dissenting from the denial of certiorari, as well as in majority opinions from other courts.
+Professor Crocker's scholarship concentrates on federal courts, civil-rights litigation, structural constitutional law, and state and local-government law.
+She has published scholarship in the Duke Law Journal, the Florida Law Review, the Georgia Law Review, the Michigan Law Review, the Notre Dame Law Review, and the Virginia Law Review.
+Her work has been cited in an opinion from the Supreme Court of the United States dissenting from the denial of certiorari and in majority opinions from other courts.

-At William & Mary, Professor Crocker teaches Federal Courts, State and Local Government Law, and Property Law, and at Duke University School of Law, she co-taught a course on judicial decisionmaking.
+At William & Mary, Professor Crocker teaches Federal Courts, State and Local Government Law, Civil Procedure, and Property, and at Duke Law School, she co-taught a course on judicial decisionmaking.
 Before coming to William & Mary, Professor Crocker was an Olin-Smith Fellow and Postdoctoral Associate at Duke.
 She also practiced law at McGuireWoods LLP in Richmond, Virginia, where she focused on appellate litigation and dispositive motions.
 She clerked for Justice Antonin Scalia of the Supreme Court of the United States and for Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.

 Professor Crocker received her law degree from the University of Virginia, where she graduated first in her class and served as an Articles Development Editor of the Virginia Law Review.
 She earned her undergraduate degree cum laude from Harvard University.